Immigration Solicitors UK

 Frequently Asked Questions

-Only if at least one parent was settled or had permanent residence status at that time.
+Yes, if at least one parent was settled or British at the time of birth.

 No. The child must be either a British citizen by birth or must have received a registration certificate before applying.